rbisdorff/Digraph3/docSphinx/tutorial.rst

 In Lines 7-8 above, we may for instance notice a considerably large positive performance difference when comparing alternatives 'a002' and 'a004' which results in a polarised *for certain valid* outranking situation: :math:`r(a_{002} \succsim a_{004}) = +13.00`.
 The converse situation is observed in Lines 11-12 where we may notice the corresponding considerably large negative performance difference leading this time to a polarised *for certain invalid* outranking situation: :math:`r(a_{004} \succsim a_{002}) = -13.00`.

-**NEW**: Using the new Python3.14.0 interpreter it is possible to run, instead of the *multiprocessing.Pool* executor, the new *concurrent.futures.ProcessPoolExecutor* who makes available the isolated parallel run of multiple interpreters (see the python documentation of the *concurrent.futures* module).
-Mind that the exchange of arguments and results between the main function and the multiples interpreters is still operated through pickling of arguments and results.
-Default start method for the interpreters is the 'spawn' method.
-The main() function must hence be protected against recursive execution with the *__name__ == '__main__'* test.
-The *multiprocessor.Pool* executor is slightly quicker than the new *concurrent.futures.ProcessPoolExecutor*.

 Setting the Threading parameters
 ````````````````````````````````